-[Generate Track] will generate a RealTracks instrument on the currently selected track.
+The [Generate Track] button will generate a RealTrack on the currently selected track.

 The [Copy List] button will save the current RealTracks list to a tab-delimited .txt file in the Band-in-a-Box/Data folder and open it in TextEdit.
 In TextEdit copy all and paste it into an Excel file.
 You can then apply a hierarchical sorting of the list.